-Follow these handy tips to help put an end to the ongoing struggles currently endured each mealtime:
+These helpful tips may help put an end to the ongoing struggle:

 Award Winning Healthy Irish School Lunches